 Carl loves his job but is annoyed by the limitations placed on him.
 He’s being held back from showing off what he can do in the kitchen.
 Imagine if you had a boss who forced you to work in a way that killed your potential for growth.
 It wouldn’t be nice, would it?
 So we feel Carl’s pain with this aspect in the back of our mind.

 His frustrations reach a breaking point when Ramsey Michel (Oliver Platt), a high profile food critic gives his dishes a terrible review.
 The next time he visits the restaurant, Carl goes nuts and his blistering rant goes viral on YouTube – which instantly gets him the sack.

-Going back to basics, with the help of his son Percy (Emjay Anthony) and sidekick Martin (John Leguizamo), Carl starts a takeway service in a food truck and the film becomes a redemption story.
+Going back to basics, with the help of his son Percy (Emjay Anthony) and sidekick Martin (John Leguizamo), Carl starts a takeway service in a food truck.
+From here, the film becomes a redemption story.
 They go on a working trip across America to find new customers and in doing so, Carl reconnects with his passion.
 Watching Jon Favarea slice and dice all kinds of tasty food is riviting, concidering that culinary isn’t my thing.
-So the fact that I enjoyed it in a movie shows that Chef is very well done.
+The fact I enjoyed it in a movie shows Chef is very well done.

 Check out the trailer below:

 Stars: Jon Favreau, Emjay Anthony, Scarlett Johansson, Robert Downey Jr., John Leguizamo.